Skip to main content

 Pain Management EMR Software Selection Criteria

-When selecting the best pain management EMR software to include in this list, I considered common buyer needs and pain points like data security and ease of integration with existing systems.
+When selecting the best pain management EMR software to include in this list, I considered common buyer needs and pain points, such as ease of use and data security.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)